Simonsen94/SME_Analyst/src/pages/index.md

   fundamental to succeeding in todays digital economy, and I dedicate my time towards mastering them, so I can help you.
 Having both a technical and commercial understanding of each area can significantly increase your success.
-  Therefore, I am providing you with this deep understanding so you can utilize each area to its fullest.
 intro:
   blurbs:
     - image: /img/google_analytics_4.jpg